JanaBialy/Chess/README.md

 # Chess
-This is the final project for 2 CSE students for the subject
+This is the final project for 2 CSE students for the subject programming 1